-5.3.1 Market risk on fair value through profit or loss (FVPL) and fair value through other comprehensive income (FVOCI) portfolio
+5.3.1 Market risk on fair value through profit or loss (FVPL) portfolio

-The Bank estimates the market risk of its FVPL and FVOCI portfolios by applying a Value-at-Risk ("VaR") methodology.
+Market Risk arises due to positions in the trading book, including trading securities, open currency position and all derivatives excluding transactions done for hedging purposes, taken by the Bank with the intention of benefiting in the short term from actual and/or expected differences between their buying and selling prices or interest rate variations.
+Trading book mainly composed of FVPL portfolio align with Basel Committee Trading Book standards.
+The Bank estimates the market risk of its Trading Book by applying a Value-at-Risk ("VaR") methodology.
 In particular, the Bank has adopted a historical simulation methodology with a 99% confidence interval and a one day holding period.
 Bank Risk Tolerance and VaR limits for each risk factor are determined in order to manage the market risk efficiently and to keep the market risk within the desired limits.
 The Group Risk Management Department monitors VaR balances daily for compliance with the limits.
 Periodic stress tests and scenario analyses are used to support the results of VaR.

-The VaR limits have been determined by reference to worldwide best practices; they refer not only to specific types of market risk, such as interest rate, foreign exchange and equity risk, but also to the overall market risk of the Bank's FVPL and FVOCI portfolios.
+The VaR limits have been determined by reference to worldwide best practices; they refer not only to specific types of market risk, such as interest rate and foreign exchange, but also to the overall market risk of the Bank's Trading Book portfolios.

-The tables below present the Bank's VaR for 2019 and 2018;
+The tables below present the Bank's VaR for 2020 and 2019, VaR has risen YoY mainly due to volatility increase stemmed from COVID-19 outbreak;